nziokikevin/contact-manager-project/README.md

 5. The web application is now available for interaction with the user.

+## **Link to live site**
+Click this link to view the live application: https://kn-contact.herokuapp.com/

 ## **Copyright and License Information:**
                            Copyright (c) [2022] [Kevin Nzioki]